N8Hawes75/JetCat_Comms/README.md

 ```
 Other modules included in `requirements.txt`

+## CFFI

+To run cffi, you need to run `main.py` inside the main `JetCat_Comms` directory for some reason.
+This will compile the library you need to include inside of any program that requires crc16 calcs.

+This is a bit of a mess right now.
+Run `main.py` to create the python .so library, then put that library in the same folder as the source code you're going to run, `import _crc.lib`

 ## throttle_cmd_1.py

 This program is for sending throttle commands to the PRO-Interface while also logging all the data from the serial port.
 The commands are received through a .txt file that follows this format: